Random spanning forests and hyperbolic symmetry: Hyperbolic sigma model representation

 To describe the proof of Proposition~\ref{prop:H24-horo} we now define horospherical coordinates for $\HH^{2|4}$.
 These are a change of generators from the variables $(x,y,\xi^{\gamma},\eta^{\gamma})$ with $\gamma=1,2$ to $(t,s,\psi^{\gamma},\bar\psi^{\gamma})$, where

-We note that $\bar\psi_{i}$ is simply notation to indicate a generator distinct from $\psi_{i}$, i.e., the bar does not denote complex conjugation.
+We note that $\bar\psi_{i}$ is simply notation to indicate a generator distinct from $\psi_{i}$, i.e., the bar does not denote complex conjugation, which would not make sense.
 In these coordinates the action is quadratic in $s, \bar\psi^{1},\psi^{1},\bar\psi^{2},\psi^{2}$.
 This leads to a proof of Proposition~\ref{prop:H24-horo} by explicitly integrating out these variables when $t$ is fixed via the following standard lemma, whose proof we omit. \begin{lemma} For any $N \times N$ matrix $A$,

 and, for a positive definite $N\times N$ matrix $A$,

 \end{lemma}

 \begin{proof}[Proof of Proposition~\ref{prop:H24-horo}] The first step is to compute the Berezinian for the horospherical change of coordinates.
 This can be done as in \cite[Appendix A]{MR4021254}.
 There is an $e^{t}$ for the $s$-variables and an $e^{-t}$ for each fermionic variable, leading to a Berezinian $z e^{-3t}$, i.e.,